Data Quality as Predictor of Voice Anti-Spoofing Generalization: Experimental Setup

 \subsection{Random training-test protocol design}

-In order to study predictors' effect modelling, we have created multiple train-test conditions with smaller subsets.
-We sampled the training data to create a smaller training subset balanced according to the number of speech utterances and speakers.
-We have considered five speakers from each corpus consisting 10 bonafide and 50 spoofed utterances, resulting to 300 training utterances per corpus.
-Similarly, we have created 20 trial lists for each of the seven corpora, each trial list consisting of 300 utterances.
-For creating the random train and test subsets, we have randomly selected the speakers and the utterances from the `train’ and `evaluation’ partition, respectively.
+We have created multiple train-test conditions with smaller subsets.
+We sampled the training data to create a smaller training subset balanced according to the number of utterances and speakers.
+We include five speakers from each corpus, each with 10 bonafide and 50 spoofed utterances.
+This results to 300 training utterances per corpus.
+Similarly, we created 20 test sets for each of the seven corpora, each consisting of 50 bonafide and 250 spoofed utterances.
+The bonafide-to-spoof utterance ratio approximately corresponds to the ratio in standard evaluation protocols --- there are typically far more spoofed than bonafide utterances available.
+We selected the speakers and the utterances from the respective pre-defined `train’ and `evaluation’ partition randomly.
 Due to unavailability of the speaker partitioning of training and evaluation in ReMASC and ASVspoof 2019 Real PA, we select the speakers of train and test in a disjoint manner.